dietrichmax/docker-staticmaps/README.md

 `markers=markerLocation1|markerLocation2|...`

 - `markerLocation` - in format `[lat,lon]` and seperated by `|`.
 Atleast one locations is needed to draw a marker.

+If no `center` is specified, the markers will be centered.

 ## Deployment